XtremeOwnage/WarBot/README.md

 * bot, set leader role @Admins
 * bot, set website http://my_site_here/

+# Validate Settings

+To validate or display the current settings configured, please use the command:
+* bot, show config

 # Invite URL
 To Invite WarBot to your discord server, Please visit this url: